Find Affordable College Courses

 Cedar Falls, IA

 A rank of #2 on this year’s list means University of Northern Iowa is a great value for industrial production technology students working on their doctor’s degree.
-UNI is a medium-sized public school located in the small city of Cedar Falls.
+UNI is a moderately-sized public school located in the small city of Cedar Falls.

 Read full report on Industrial Production Technology at University of Northern Iowa